Togtja/SudokuBacktracking/README.md

 Alot more effienct, but  can't solve everything

 # How to use
-You have to write the sudoku you want to solve as an array inside main, and call sudokuSolve(yourArray) or solveSudoku(yourArray) depending on which solver you use.
-(I will get to it, and make it so the functions have the same name).
+You have to write the sudoku you want to solve as an array inside main, and call solveSudoku(yourArray)

 # Things I might do